Your Simulator Access

 If speech recognition does not look okay, or the transcript is very different from your question, you should probably consider

-If the transcript looks okay and you are still not getting an answer you'd expect, please refer back to the "Lifeline" for more tips.
+If the transcript looks okay and you are still not getting an answer you'd expect, please refer back to the "Hints and Tips" for more tips.

-Click the microphone in the top blue header to stop the conversation at any time you need to think over what to ask next , review your notes, etc. Click the microphone again to re-activate conversation and continue when you are ready.
+Click the speech bubble in the top blue header to stop the conversation at any time you need to think over what to ask next, review your notes, etc. Click the microphone again to re-activate the conversation and continue when you are ready.

 When you are done interviewing, you can make a note in the logs, or just click the stop button.